orkes-io/docs/docs/integrations/ai-llm/azure-open-ai.md

 To provide explicit permission to Groups:

-1. Navigate to **Access Control > Groups** from the left menu on your Orkes Conductor console.
+1. Navigate to **Access Control > Groups** from the left menu on your Orkes Conductor cluster.
 2. Create a new group or choose an existing group.
 3. Under the **Permissions** section, click **+Add Permission**.
 4. Under the **Integrations** tab, select the required integrations with the required permissions.